ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/targets.md

 The Weight field is used to specify how much traffic each target will receive from the load balancer.
 For instance if you have two targets both with a weight of 1 then they will receive equal traffic.
 If target A has a weight of 1 and target B has a weight of 2 then target B will receive twice as much traffic as target A.

-You can set Weight to 0 to “drain” the target.
+You can set Weight to 0 to "drain" the target.
 This means that any existing connections will remain open till they close but no new connections will be sent to that target.
 This is a way to gradually remove a target server from load without disrupting existing users.

 ## Target Availability